akhilajay/Face-Detection-Recognition/README.md

 # Face-Detection-Recognition
-Detect Face from Web Cam and Do FaceDetection
+Detect Face from Web Cam Video and Do Face Recognition.